CodeReclaimers/btce-api/README.md

 This library provides a wrapper (hopefully a convenient one) around the public and trading APIs of the BTC-e.com exchange site.
-So that you don't have to spend your time chasing down wacky dependencies, it depends only on the following standard libraries that are "batteries included" with a Python 2.7
+So that you don't have to spend your time chasing down wacky dependencies, it depends only on the Python standard library.
-installation:

-    datetime, decimal, hashlib, hmac, HTMLParser, httplib, json, re, urllib, warnings

-Some of the samples use matplotlib and NumPy, and the tests use unittest (although I find it easier to run them with nose), but these are not used in the library itself.
+NOTE: Some of the samples use matplotlib and NumPy, so you may need to install additional packages to run all the samples.

 NOTE: BTC-e is not affiliated with this project; this is a completely independent implementation based on the API description.
 Use at your own risk.